 The VA doesn’t lend money directly, it works with participating lenders, and it also does not sell its REO homes directly.
 For that, the government contracts an independent company for the task.

 Formerly, it “had” contracted a company called BAC Home Loan Servicing, which was responsible for listing and selling VA REO homes.
-BAC Home Loans Servicing, LP operated then, as a subsidiary of Bank of America, National Association.
-But no more.
-They got caught up in the prime lending mess whereby many foreclosures were done improperly without following the judicial process.
+BAC Home Loans Servicing operated as a subsidiary of Bank of America, but not any more.
+They got caught up in the prime lending mess whereby many foreclosures were handled improperly without following the proper judicial process.

 Now, when the Department of Veterans Affairs (VA) acquires properties as a result of foreclosures on VA guaranteed loans, a new agency is involved.
-These acquired properties are marketed through a property management services contract with Ocwen Federal Bank FSB, West Palm Beach, Florida.
+These acquired properties are marketed through a property management services contract with Ocwen Federal Bank FSB located in West Palm Beach, Florida.

-The properties are listed by local listing agents through local Multi Listing Systems (MLS).
+The properties are listed by local listing agents through local Multiple Listing Services (MLS).
 A list of properties for sale may also be obtained from Ocwen’s website at http://www.ocwen.com.
 If you are interested in buying a VA-acquired property when it is listed for sale by Ocwen Federal Bank FSB, please contact a local real estate broker of your choice to see the property.